The Ultimate Digital Nomad Guide To Living in Antalya, Turkey

 The restaurants that we absolutely recommend to eat incredibly affordable and local food are:

-Both are frequented by locals, especially the last one which serves the delicious Etli Pide, a sort of Turkish pizza that we loved so much!
+Both are frequented by locals, especially the last one, which serves the delicious Etli Pide, a sort of Turkish pizza which we loved so much!

 And since you are in Turkey, you can't obviously miss the chance to try all the Kebab varieties in Antalya.
-You won't find all the 200 varieties in Turkey, but you can taste a few of them.
+You won't find all the 200 varieties that exists in Turkey, but you will have a chance to taste a few of them.

 If you sometimes get lazy, know that Antalya's most used food delivery service is called Yemeksepeti.

-Most European passport holders can safely enter Turkey and stay up to 90 days with no visa required.
+Most European passport holders can easily enter Turkey and stay up to 90 days with no visa required.

 As soon as you arrive in Turkey, they simply make a stamp on your passport and you are free to enjoy Turkey.

-If you are from the US or for most other nationalities, you are required to have a visa to enter Türkiye.
-You can obtain three month-multiple entry e-Visas via the website www.evisa.gov.tr and stay in Turkey for up to 90 days within 6 months starting from the first entry date.
+If you are from the US or for most other nationalities, you are required to have a visa to enter Turkey.
+You can obtain three-month-multiple entry eVisas via the website www.evisa.gov.tr and stay in Turkey for up to 90 days within 6 months starting from the first entry date.

 Is Antalya Safe?